Frances Gifford: Career

-Car accident and later years
+Car accident

-On December 31, 1947, Gifford was almost killed in a car accident at age 27 in which she received severe head injuries, resulting in a drastic change in her personality.
-She "sustained a fractured and cut nose."
-A film executive who was with her in the car had a compound fracture of a leg.
-The event sidelined her career and caused a sharp decline in her health.
+On December 31, 1947, the 27 year old Gifford was almost killed in a car accident, receiving a fractured and cut nose and other head injuries.
+A film executive with her received a compound fracture of a leg.
+The event sidelined Gifford's career and caused a sharp decline in her health.
 She began to lose confidence in her abilities and found it difficult to come back to films.

+Attempted comeback

 Losing her contract with MGM, she attempted a comeback in two early 1950s films, Frank Capra's Riding High (1950) with Bing Crosby and Sky Commando (1953) with Dan Duryea.
 During the 1950s, her mental and physical health declined to the point where she was placed into Camarillo State Mental Hospital in 1958.
 She spent almost the entire next 25 years in and out of various institutions.

+Latter years

+In 1983 film magazine journalist Richard S. Fisher tracked Gifford down and found that she had apparently recovered and lately been volunteering at the Pasadena, California, City Library.

+Gifford was of the Roman Catholic faith.

-In 1983, Richard S. Fisher, a journalist for a film magazine, tracked Gifford down, who had lately been volunteering at the Pasadena, California, City Library, having apparently recovered.
-She spent her final years in quiet obscurity and died of emphysema in a convalescent center in Pasadena at the age of 73.
+Gifford spent her final years in quiet obscurity and died of emphysema on January 22nd, 1994, in a convalescent center in Pasadena at the age of 73.
 Her cremains are interred at Holy Cross Cemetery in Culver City, California.

-Gifford was of the Roman Catholic faith and a lifelong Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.